-Have you faced negative or unfair treatment at work because of your perceived or actual race, color, disability, national origin, age, sex or religion?
-The South Carolina workplace discrimination attorneys at The Anastopoulo Law Firm can provide representation in a workplace discrimination lawsuit to help so your rights are protected.
+Have you faced negative or unfair treatment at work because of your perceived or actual race, color, disability, national origin, age, sex, or religion?
+The South Carolina workplace discrimination attorneys at The Anastopoulo Law Firm can provide representation in a workplace discrimination lawsuit to help ensure that your rights are protected.
 We have years of experience delivering legal representation for employees who have faced unjust discrimination in their place of employment.

-- Retaliation because of complaints about discrimination, or because of an employee’s presentation in or assistance with an employment discrimination lawsuit or investigation; and
+- Retaliation because of complaints about discrimination or because of an employee’s presentation in or assistance with an employment discrimination lawsuit or investigation

-- Denial of reasonable workplace accommodations required because of a disability or for observance of religious beliefs.
+- Denial of reasonable workplace accommodations required because of a disability or for the observance of religious beliefs

 The first step in filing a workplace discrimination claim requires a determination of whether your lawsuit should be brought under federal or state law, as both provide avenues of relief for victims of workplace discrimination.
 Some consider a federal workplace discrimination suit to be a more favorable route because South Carolina employment law does not allow for the recovery of compensatory damages, such as emotional pain and suffering, nor punitive damages.
 However, even those cases filed in South Carolina state court under federal employment law could be subject to removal to a federal court.

-Choose the Anastopoulo Law Firm in South Carolina for legal representation in your workplace discrimination lawsuit.
-Our attorneys can advise you on the best course of action, and work zealously to protect your rights and obtain compensation.
-Contact the Anastopoulo Law Firm today at (800) 313-AKIM(2546), or access the free online case evaluation service on our website today.
+Choose Anastopoulo Law Firm for legal representation in your workplace discrimination lawsuit.
+Our workplace discrimination attorneys in South Carolina can advise you on the best course of action and work zealously to protect your rights to compensation.

 Contact us today at (888) 313-5984 or access the free online case evaluation service on our website.